Galantyl (Galantamine (As Hydrobromide))

 How Taken

-oral modified release capsule, once daily in the morning
+oral capsule, once daily with food

 What Is Galantyl Used For?